 - 5.1 Teachers in our school plan carefully to meet the learning needs of all our children.
 We give all children the opportunity to show what they know, understand and can do, and we achieve this in a variety of ways when planning for children's learning by providing: - a common activity that allows the children to respond at their own level; - an enrichment activity that broadens a child's learning in a particular skill or knowledge area; - an individual activity within a common theme that reflects a greater depth of understanding and higher level of attainment; - The opportunity for children to progress through their work at their own rate of learning. - 5.2 Children meet a variety of organisational strategies as they move through the school.
+Each strategy supports all children in their learning, but gives due regard to the more able and very able learner. - 5.3 Throughout the school, we set targets for English and Mathematics.
+We teach the children of all classes in ability groups and teachers regularly review the progress of children, and children move between the groups as appropriate.
+This enables teachers to plan work that reflects the narrow band

-Each strategy supports all children in their learning, but gives due regard to the more able and very able learner. - 5.3 We offer a range of extra-curricular activities for our children.
-These activities offer more able and very able children the opportunity to further extend their learning in a range of activities.
-Opportunities include a range of sporting and clubs of a more creative nature - 5.4 Learning is also enriched through regular homework activities linked to the work being undertaken in classes.
-This offers teachers a further opportunity to set work at the level of individual children. - 5.5 The children will also have the opportunity to experience a range of educational visits that further enrich and develop learning.
+- of ability in each group.
+If necessary, children may work with peers from a higher age group if it is thought that they need extra stimulation and challenge to fulfil their potential. - We offer a range of extra-curricular activities for our children.
+These activities offer more able and very able children the opportunity to further extend their learning in a range of activities.Opportunities include a range of sporting and clubs of a more creative nature - 5.5 Learning is also enriched through regular homework activities linked to the work being undertaken in classes.
+This offers teachers a further opportunity to set work at the level of individual children. - 5.6 The children will also have the opportunity to experience a range of educational visits that further enrich and develop learning.